lesommer/oocgcm/doc/why-xarray-and-dask.rst

 Building upon dask_ has several advantages :
  - parallelization comes at no cost.
 The only modification of your code that is needed is your defining the chunks on which the computation should be performed.
- - dask_ back-end methods are generic, powerfull and well tested for a number of different applications.
+ - dask_ back-end methods are generic, powerful and well tested for a number of different applications.
  - dask_ comes with powerful and easy-to-use profiling tools for optimizing the execution time on a given machine.

 Most importantly, xarray_ and dask_ are supported by active and friendly teams